3 things to feature in a clear investment pitch

 Potential investors will want to know the cost per share and whether they can purchase fractional shares if they are on a limited budget – or just want to dip their toe in the water initially.

 In order to outline this information accurately, you will need to be confident on the value of your digital assets.
-As we discuss in our recent ebook, 8 things to consider before launch your own security token, this means completing a pre-money valuation of your company.
+As we discuss in our recent ebook, 8 things to consider before launching your own security token, this means completing a pre-money valuation of your company.

 3. The investor